What is EMDR Therapy?

 In 1987, Francine Shapiro first discovered the premise of what we now understand as EMDR therapy.
-Reportedly, she was taking a walk in the park one day when she realized that her eye movements appeared to decrease the negative emotions associated with her own distressing memories (Shapiro, 1989).
-She soon after theorized the idea of Eye Movement Desensitization, which would become Eye Movement Desensitization and Reprocessing.
+In the midst of her search for mechanisms of mental change, as well as a dissertation topic, she realized, during a walk in the park, that her eye movements appeared to decrease the negative emotions associated with her own distressing memories (Shapiro, 1989).
+With further work and a lifetime of research, Shapiro laid the foundation of standards and protocols for Eye Movement Desensitization (EMD) and developed Eye Movement Desensitization and Reprocessing (EMDR).

-A narrative of Shapiro’s history and her work of EMDR therapy is available at the Francine Shapiro Library.
+A list of research articles and books by Francine Shapiro is available at emdria.org and at the Francine Shapiro Library.

 EMDR therapy is guided by the Adaptive Information Processing (AIP) Model which posits that inadequately processed memories, when triggered, result in psychological symptoms.
 A predominantly individual treatment, this therapy is shorter in term than traditional talk therapy and does not require the “homework” associated with other CBT models.
 However, it can be used with couples, families, and children.